Long-Term Disability Insurance Lawyers Serving New Mexico Residents

 Let Abell and Capitan Law Help You Fight for Your Rights

-Our team of New Mexico long-term disability insurance lawyers is ready to take your call and discuss your legal options.
+Our team of long-term disability insurance lawyers is ready to take your call and discuss your legal options in New Mexico.
 We offer a free initial consultation to all prospective clients.
 There’s no risk in meeting with us to determine the best method for pursuing LTD benefits from your employer’s insurance company or from your own policy.
 We’ll provide advice and guidance during this challenging time in your life.

 If you have a disability and can no longer work, call Abell and Capitan Law at (267) 419-7888.
 We’ll help you file your insurance claim or appeal a denied claim and fight for the maximum benefits you deserve.